 3. Add Concise Call-to-Action to Push Customers

 Once your SMS gets the required attention, it becomes necessary to give your customers some action steps to convert their rising interest into an action item.
-Remember the purpose of your marketing campaign once you start framing your CTA.
+Remember the purpose of your marketing campaign once you start framing your Call To Action (CTA).
 If your campaign is focused on driving sales, then provide them with a sale specific Call-to-Action such as, Buy Now, Get Discount, and many others.

 Your CTA can vary upon your business and marketing requirement.
 However, your CTA should be reflecting a sense of urgency which prompts the user to take action immediately.
 If your CTA lacks a sense of urgency, then your campaign may face a hard time in lead conversion, once the customer bounces from your text message, the probability of taking action gets reduced by a large amount.